babdurrahman78/babdurrahman78/README.md

 # Hi!
 I am Bilal! :zombie_man:
 👋 Hey there!
-I'm Bilal Abdurrahman, a frontend developer with 2 years of experience.
-I specialize in Vue.js for web development and desktop app slicing.
-I also freelance on various projects.
-Let's collaborate and create something awesome together! 💻✨
+I'm Bilal Abdurrahman, a frontend developer with 2 years of experience at IT Consulting company.
+I primarily work with Next.js, tailwind and react-query for web development.
+I also freelance on various projects with various tech stack such as vue.js (web dev) and c# (desktop app).
+I'm comitted to learn everything on tech related things (esp.
+Frontend related) 💻✨